-The Company reported a loss after tax of €90,492,000 for the year, this includes an operating profit of €111,006,000 and a movement on property fair values of (€203,593,000) (2021 overall profit of €136,817,000).
-The Company was in a net current asset position of €67,060,000 at the balance sheet date.
-The Company's borrowing facilities mature in 2025, 2027, 2030, 2032, 2034 and 2037 as set out in more detail in note 17.
-The Directors have considered the Company's capital commitments as outlined in note 30 and the available financial resources which, at 31 December 2022, includes €313,879,000 of undrawn credit facilities.
-At 31 December 2022, the Company had a redemption queue of €226,600,000 (2021: €3,052,000).
-These redemptions will be funded in 2023 and 2024 by new subscriptions, where available and by the continuation of the existing orderly disposal programme of assets.
-At the date of signing of these accounts, €60,430,000 of disposals had completed and will be used to fund the redemptions.
+The Company reported a loss after tax of & 278,274,000 for the year, this includes an operating profit of & 111,561,000 and a movement on property fair values of (& 367,878,000) (2022 overall loss of & 90,492,000).
+The Company was in a net current liability position of & 39,145,000 at the balance sheet date (excluding the unpaid redemptions of & 64,340,000 the Company was in a net current asset position of & 25,195,000).
+The Company's borrowing facilities mature in 2026, 2027, 2028, 2030, 2032, 2034 and 2037 as set out in more detail in note 17.
+The Directors have considered the Company's capital commitments as outlined in note 30 and the available financial resources which, at 31 December 2023, includes & 153,585,000 of undrawn credit facilities.
+At the date of signing these accounts, the Company had a redemption queue of & 189,600,000 (2022: & 226,600,000).
+These redemptions will be funded in 2024 and 2025 by the continuation of the existing orderly disposal programme of assets.
+These disposal proceeds will also be used repay the revolving credit facilities as part of the Company's capital and liquidity management.
 The debt facilities will not be used to fund redemptions.
+During 2023, the Company completed disposals of & 171,720,000 and paid redemptions of & 168,903,000.
 The Company has a minimum six month notice period for the processing of redemptions.
 The settlement of redemptions is dependent on the liquidity of the Fund.
 The Fund's dealing days are the first business days of January, April, July and October.
 The Directors will continue to closely monitor redemption requests as they arise and consider the impact on the future strategy and liquidity of the Fund.
 As a consequence, the Directors believe that the Company is well placed to manage its business and liquidity risks successfully.
 Please refer to the Risk Management section on page 6 of this report for more detail.

-The Company's forecasts for 2023 and beyond indicate that it will have significant financial resources, continue to settle its debts as they fall due and operate well within its banking covenants for at least a period of twelve months from the date of signing these financial statements.
+The Company's forecasts for 2024 and beyond indicate that it will have significant financial resources, continue to settle its debts as they fall due and operate well within its banking covenants for at least a period of twelve months from the date of signing these financial statements.